 We stayed on a Bed & Breakfast rate and while the breakfast was absolutely delicious, the meals at the hotel were not cheap.
 Luckily there was an amazing Italian restaurant a short stroll from the hotel for the nights we didn’t want to take a taxi into town.

-If you’re not taken by either of these options, there are plenty of options on Booking.com if you want to travel independently to the big tour operators.
+If you’re not taken by either of these options, there are plenty of Sal accommodation options on if you want to travel independently.

 Car rental in Cape Verde

 Renting a car in Cape Verde is a great way to explore the island.
 The roads are easy to navigate and there’s never much traffic on them.